Special zones of Vietnam

-A special zone (đặc khu) or sometimes special administrative zone of Vietnam is a type of second-tier subdivision.
-It is at the same level as a commune and a ward.
-A special administrative region is an island administrative unit.
-It is under a province or a centrally-controlled city.
+A special zone (đặc khu), sometimes also translated as special administrative zone or special administrative region, is a newly-defined type of second-tier subdivision in Vietnam.
+Theoretically equivalent to the common second-tier subdivisions like communes and wards, special zone is largely a designation for island units under a province or a centrally-controlled city.

 As of July 1, 2025, Vietnam has 13 special administrative zones.

 Regulations in law

 In the 2013 Constitution, Chapter IX: Local Government, Clause 1, Article 110 states:

 The administrative units of the Socialist Republic of Vietnam are defined as follows: